-KYTC's post-construction BMP protocol is summarized in the draft Post-construction Program document.
+KYTC's post-construction BMP protocol is summarized in the Post-construction Program document.
 The Environment Handbook will continue to be assessed by the DEA for inclusion of any new requirements in KYTC's Post-Construction Program Document.
 The Division of Design regularly assesses their Drainage Design Manual for updates and will consider post-construction modifications as warranted.
 Modifications may come in the form of Design Memos.
+There were no changes to the Summary documents during 2013.